mbrea-c/dotlink/README.md

 If you want to version-control your configuration files, this is a problem.

-Using dotlink, you can not only treat you *configuration as code*, but their location in your system as well.
+Using dotlink, you can not only treat your *configuration as code*, but their location in your system as well.
 This means you can write an *user.link* file like the following:
 ```
 # You can specify which files to link where
 link "dotfiles/xinitrc" "$HOME/.xinitrc"